The Jeeps of Camprodonby Josep Bordas and Derek Redmond

 - EBRO Bravo L, long-wheelbase CJ-3B, Perkins diesel.
 The early version of the grille has the standard Willys layout.
 See also a side view (180K JPEG) of the long body.
 Llcense plate GE-6424-G, owner unknown.

 - EBRO Bravo S, 1978, license plate GE-8836-I. Owner Manel Gené bought this Jeep new in 1978.
 It has a Perkins diesel engine, and originally was yellow.
 When it was his only car, Manel used it to drive from Barcelona for weekends in Camprodon.
-See another photo in our gallery of Josep's pictures of Camprodon.

-- EBRO Bravo, 1980, license plate GE-8385-L, ownded by Miquel Marcer.
+- EBRO Bravo, 1980, license plate GE-8385-L, owned by Miquel Marcer.
 The Jeep was bought new by Miquel's late father, and has worked all its life on Coll del Puig farm outside Camprodon.
 It's in excellent condition in the original paint, with a new canvas roof patterned on the old one.
 Miquel and his wife still use it to go to the weekly market in Camprodon on Sundays.
 See more photos in CJ3B.info Visits Spain.

 - EBRO Bravo S. Another example of the deluxe S version of the Bravo CJ-3B, owned by a gentleman named Jorge in Camprodon.
 The later EBRO grille has the widely-spaced headlights and marker lights.